Skip to footer content

 Convert PDF Document to Images

-Next, we define a function called convert_pdf_to_images.
+Next, define a function called convert_pdf_to_images.
 This function takes the path of the PDF file as input.
-Inside the function, we use the IronPDF library to load the PDF document from the file.
-We then specify a folder path to store the extracted image files.
+Inside the function, the IronPDF library is used to load the PDF document from the file.
+Then, specify a folder path to store the extracted image files.
 IronPDF's pdf.RasterizeToImageFiles method is used to convert each PDF page of the PDF to an image file and save it in the specified folder.
-We also create a list to store the image paths.
+A list is used to store the image paths.
 The complete code example is as follows:

 def convert_pdf_to_images(pdf_file):